1947 Bethune–Cookman Wildcats football team

 The 1947 Bethune–Cookman Wildcats football team was an American football team that represented Bethune Cookman College as a member of the Southeastern Athletic Conference (SEAC) during the 1947 college football season.
-In their second season under head coach Bunky Matthews, the team compiled a 10–2 record, shut out eight of twelve opponents, and outscored all opponents by a total of 331 to 66.
-The team won the SEAC championship and was also ranked No. 2 among the nation's smaller black college football teams by the Pittsburgh Courier using the Dickinson Rating System.
-The team played its home games in Daytona Beach, Florida.
+In their second season under head coach Bunky Matthews, the Wildcats compiled am overall record of 10–2, with a mark of 6–0 in conefrence playing, winning the SEAC title.
+Bethune–Cookman was ranked No. 2 among the nation's smaller black college football teams by the Pittsburgh Courier using the Dickinson Rating System.
+The team played home games in Daytona Beach, Florida.

 Key players included quarterback "Sport" Anderson.

 Bethune Cookman had a total enrollment of approximately 800 students in the fall of 1947.